-Transactions denominated in other foreign currencies have been translated into the functional currencies of the relevant subsidiaries using exchange rates at the date of the transactions or rates that approximate the exchange rates at the dates of the transactions.
+Tránsactions denominated in other foreign currencies have been translated into the functional currencies of the relevant solidaries using exchange rates at the date of the transactions or rates that approximate the exchange rates at the dates of the transactions.

 Monetary assets and liabilities denominated in foreign currencies as of each fiscal year-end have been translated into the functional currencies using the exchange rates at the fiscal year-end.
 Exchange differences resulting from translation and settlements are recognized as profit or loss.
-However, financial assets measured through other comprehensive income and exchange differences resulting from cash flow hedging are recognized as other comprehensive income.
+However, financial assets measured through other comprehensive income and the portion of exchange differences resulting from cash flow hedging for which the hedge is effective, are recognized as other comprehensive income.